giordano/AstroLib.jl/docs/utils.rst

 Purpose
 '''''''

-Convert from magnitudes to flux expressed in erg/s/cm²/Å.
+Convert from magnitudes to flux expressed in erg/(s cm² Å).

 Explanation
 '''''''''''